bmoreonrails/rails_tutorial/_chapters/chapter_03.md

 {% aside %}
   You've been going to the `/books` path a bunch and as a result you've been running the `BooksController` `index` action a lot.

-  You can think of the `index` page in a web application as the index of a book because it's used to list all of a controller's resources.
-Since we're in the `BooksController`, this `index` action is going to list all of our database's books.
+  You can think of the `index` page in a rails application as the index of a book because it's used to list all of a controller's resources.
+Since we're in the `BooksController`, this `index` action is going to list all of your database's books.
 {% endaside %}

 {% steps %}
 {% list %}
-  1. Before you can show all of your books in the browser, you have to make the books data available through your `BooksController index` action.
+  1. Before you can show all of your books in the browser, you have to make the books data available through your application's `BooksController index` action.

   1. In your text editor, open `app/controllers/books_controller.rb`.
 Inside the `index` method, add the following line:

       ```ruby
       @books = Book.all
       ```
       That line might look a little familiar.
-We used `Book.all` in [Chapter 2]({{site.baseurl}}{{page.previous.url}}#all_book) to list all your application's books in the `rails console`.
+We used `Book.all` in Chapter 2 to list all your application's books in the `rails console`.
 We're using the same method again so we can render your application's books in the browser.

   1. Save your changes.
 {% endlist %}